June 26-28, 2026

 This is an intergenerational event—all ages participate and all are welcome.

-The weekend begins Friday evening and continues with Saturday morning formation for adults, youth, and children facilitated by St. Stephen’s clergy and staff.
-Friday evening and Saturday afternoon and evening will offer an abundance of time for fellowship, conversation, play, and rest, individually or in small groups.
-The weekend concludes Sunday morning with Holy Eucharist in the Cathedral Shrine of the Transfiguration, a hand-built stone chapel from which Shrine Mont takes its name.
-This year, Shrine Mont is celebrating its centennial.
+The weekend begins Friday evening and continues concludes Sunday morning with Holy Eucharist in the Cathedral Shrine of the Transfiguration, a hand-built stone chapel from which Shrine Mont takes its name.

-Saturday afternoon offers free time to relax and enjoy the mountain.
-Recreational opportunities include swimming, fishing, hiking, yoga, arts and crafts, and more.
-The unplugged atmosphere is also perfect for sitting in rocking chairs on the iconic porches.
+Fortunately, Shrine Mont welcomes us sending parishioners for a more relaxed, self-organized, and fellowship-based weekend, which will still feature many of the elements that we have come to love–pool time and pickleball, bonfires and butt buns, morning hikes and nighttime prayers.
+Shrine Mont’s unplugged atmosphere is also perfect for sitting in rocking chairs on the iconic porches.
 The labyrinth beckons as a quiet place of spiritual encounter.
 So many choices!

 We hope you’ll join us!